Welcome to Today’s Family Camp Programs!

 - Follow the advice of local public health officials

 - Encourage mask use and physical distancing

 Ensure that individuals self-screen every day before attending program using the provincial screening tool.
 All individuals must follow the monitoring and isolation advice outlined in the screening tool.

 Hot Weather Policy To ensure the health and safety of all, camp staff will modify activities to accommodate for hot weather.
 There will be more indoor time and less strenuous activities with more frequent water breaks.
 This will allow all campers to enjoy even the hottest days.

 Nutrition Policy Today’s Family provides snacks in accordance with the Canada Food Guide.
-Menus are posted and copies are also available to parents and families.
+Menus are posted and copies are also available to families.
 Please be sure to alert us of any allergies or food restrictions.
 If possible, we will try to provide an alternative.
 Please bring a nut-free lunch and refillable water bottle every day.